Tayphong043/teamcity-documentation/topics/dependency-caches.md

 ### Maven Cache

 * The build feature supports all three local Maven repo types: per-agent, per-build, and Maven default.
+* If builds that produce and consume caches run inside Linux Docker containers, set the [Artifact repository](maven.md#Local+Artifact+Repository+Settings) Maven setting to either "Per agent" (default value) or "Per build configuration".
+Otherwise, a TeamCity server running as a regular user may lack sufficient permissions to access caches published by steps executed in Docker containers under the "root" user.

 ### NuGet Cache